starstormtwitch/TwitchGPTVector/README.md

 ### Moderator commands

-All of these commands must be whispered to the bot account.
 Moderators (and the broadcaster) can modify the blacklist to prevent the bot learning words it shouldn't.
-To add `word` to the blacklist, a moderator can whisper the bot:
+To add `word` to the blacklist, a moderator can message the bot:

 ```txt
 !blacklist <word>
 ```

-Similarly, to remove `word` from the blacklist, a moderator can whisper the bot:
+Similarly, to remove `word` from the blacklist, a moderator can message the bot:

 ```txt
 !whitelist <word>
 ```

-And to check whether `word` is already on the blacklist or not, a moderator can whisper the bot:
+And to check whether `word` is already on the blacklist or not, a moderator can message the bot:

 ```txt
 !check <word>